Pawnbrokers and second-hand dealers

-A pawnbroker lends money on the condition that the borrower leaves goods that will be returned when the loan, interest and any other fees and charges are repaid.
+A pawnbroker lends money on the condition that the owner leaves goods with them until the loan, interest and any other fees and charges are repaid.
 By law, pawnbrokers must hold a pawnbrokers licence issued by NSW Fair Trading.

 What is a second-hand dealer?

 A second-hand dealer is a person who buys or sells used goods or unused goods that have been purchased by a third party for the owner (for example, an unwanted gift).
-Second-hand dealers who deal in prescribed second-hand goods must also be licensed with NSW Fair Trading.
+Second-hand dealers must also be licensed with NSW Fair Trading.

 What should I be aware of before dealing with a pawnbroker?